coinevo/documents/docs/es/commands/README.md

 ### waitfornewblock (timeout)

 Hidden command.
 Waits for a new block and returns the blockhash and height.
 Returns the current block on timeout or exit.
-This command works on command line only (not with the qtum-qt GUI wallet) and is used for development.
+This command works on command line only (not with the evo-qt GUI wallet) and is used for development.
 The timeout parameter is given in milliseconds and 0 indicates no timeout.

 On Docker with regtest: